From Injury to Independence: “I never thought I’d be skiing”

 |0

-This work, From Injury to Independence: “I never thought I’d be skiing” [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Injury to Independence: “I never thought I’d be skiing”, by 1LT Bailey Breving, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.